2015 Baltimore protests: Spread of violence

 Initially 75–100 people who appeared to be high school students began throwing bricks and bottles at police near Mondawmin Mall after police refused high school students access to their primary means of getting home (the transportation hub at Mondawmin Mall), while ordering them to disperse and go home.
 The violence rapidly spread, and by later that day two patrol cars were destroyed and fifteen officers were injured.
 A police cruiser was destroyed, and some officers suffered broken bones.
 A CVS Pharmacy location in West Baltimore was looted and burned by rioters; no one in the CVS was hurt because employees had been evacuated before the CVS was looted and burned.
 In East Baltimore, the Mary Harvin Senior Center, an under-construction senior housing and services project, burned to the ground; it was rebuilt and opened in April 2016.

 April 28

 Morning

-At about 6:00 a.m., Baltimore television showed firefighters putting out fires and residents cleaning up after the overnight rioting.
+At about 6 a.m., firefighters extinguished flames and helped residents cleaning up after the overnight rioting.
 Soldiers from the 1st Battalion, 175th Infantry Regiment, Maryland Army National Guard arrived in Baltimore to provide security to vital infrastructure and to give additional support to police.
 At about 7:35 a.m., the Baltimore mayor's office reported that there were 144 vehicle fires, 15 structural fires, and nearly 200 arrests.
 One person had been badly hurt due to an arson.